CarliJoy/SodokuSolver/README.md

 python3 solver.py Example.xlsx
 ```

-and the result will be prompted.
+and the result will be prompted and also written to a new Excel file.

 ## About
 I started as a bet with our girlfriends that we are able to write a solver faster as